wakkihaya/neurotechjp/src/md/en/blog/castillo-neurosity.md

 Neurosity was co-founded in 2018 by [AJ Keller](https://www.linkedin.com/in/andrewjaykeller/), the CEO, and Alex Castillo, the CTO, and is currently in its seed startup phase.

 The team has excellent teamwork across a wide range of hardware and software.
 AJ, who is responsible for all of the hardware side, studied computer engineering in college and then worked at Boeing for the automation of the construction of planes and robots.
 AJ has a professional background in hardware, while Castillo, who I interviewed this time, has worked as a software engineer for 15 years at Netflix, [GrubHub](http://grubhub.com/), and other companies.
-Based on his vast knowledge and experience, he is responsible for all of the software developed at Neurosity.
+Based on his vast knowledge and experience, he is responsible for all of the software development at Neurosity.

 Also, they have neuroscientists from UC Berkeley, as well as people with many skills in marketing and so on.